digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Querying Patterns
 =================

-Several common ways to use the table functions are described next.
+Several common ways to use the table functions are described next which are:
+- Use the most recent available state of the ledger
+- Query the ledger using a point in time
+- Query the ledger from a fixed offset
+- Set the oldest offset to consider
+- Set the oldest and latest offset by time value
+- Set a minimum offset for consistency
+- Use the widest available offset range for querying Of course, these can be combined or altered based on the purpose of the query.

-Query the Most Recent Available State of the Ledger
+Use the Most Recent Available State of the Ledger
 ---------------------------------------------------

 A user who wants to query most recent available state of the ledger.
 This user